 These Whole30 Sweet and Sour Paleo Meatballs are a healthy spin of a classic recipe that is gluten and sugar free!
-A crowd-pleasing weeknight meal!
+A crowd-pleasing meal!

 Just wanted you give ya a heads up that your newest, most favorite dinner – these easy paleo meatballs -are sponsored by my friends over at Better Body Foods!